Our Mission

 LEADERSHIP

-The Georgia Student Technology Competition is led by a steering committee that coordinates the annual event: Mike Afdahl, Bucky Bush, Aaron Griffin, Michael Haggerty, Tom Lamb, Nancy Ranasinghe, Kim Spivey, and Tanika Vincent.
+The Georgia Student Technology Competition is led by a steering committee that coordinates the annual event: Mike Afdahl, Bucky Bush, Aaron Griffin, Michael Haggerty, Emily Heflin, Tom Lamb, Tiffany Mclymore, Nancy Ranasinghe, Kim Spivey, and Tanika Vincent.